kris2505a/Mira/README.md

 # Mira
-Mira - A Library type game engine made using sfml
+Mira - A Library type game engine made using SFML